stephegn/chula/README.md

 ####page.twig
 You are currently only passed the content to this page To render the page content you MUST use `{{ content | raw}}`

+##Tests
+Tests have been setup in the tests/ directory using Codeception.